Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/email-templates.md

 #### Variables

-Template would receive 3 variables:
+The template can receive 3 variables:

 1. `user` - Use `{{ user.name }}` to get the username.
 2. `conversation` - Use `{{ conversation.display_id }}` to get the conversation ID